-- Determine the need for a type of response and case support. - Reach out to Westchester County to initiate more robust local response and support. - Determine if there are regional partners (municipalities and non-profit agencies) to participate through MCOT or a new service on a cooperative basis. - Determine financial resources needed and available. - Based on the results of this process, create a unit.
+- Determine need for a type of response and case support.
+Beach out to Westehester County to initiate more rebust loss - Reach out to Westchester County to initiate more robust local response and support. - Determine if there are regional partners to participate through MCOT or a new service on a cooperative basis. - Determine financial resources needed and available. - Based on the results of this process, create a unit.